JAZConsulting/argos-statusfields/README.md

 - - -
 - - -

+You can go through and piece-meal more mods into this existing project, or at minimum run this mod ontop of your existing Saleslogix Mobile CRM.
+I built this page mostly to document a solid process for developing and deploying mods without the use of AA.

 # Installing argos-statusfields in debug mode
 ### NOTE: You should not start this until you can run the default saleslogix application in your web browser